OTZro/JPoyson-Aroma-Diffuser/README.md

-# My Bluetooth Device Integration
+# JPoyson Aroma Diffuser Integration

 A Home Assistant custom component to control a Bluetooth device.
 This integration allows you to connect to a Bluetooth device, and control it using a switch entity in Home Assistant.